TCCON/tccon-qc-plots/README.md

 and **stat** is one of **mean**, **median**, or **std** for standard deviation.
 For example to make time series of 3-hourly mean, use **3H_mean**, for daily medians use **D_median**

+A special key can also be given as the x-axis variable to plot rolling statistics, the format is **roll_stat** with stat defined like above.

+Plots of rolling mean will also have +/- 1 rolling standard deviation.

 #### inputs/limits.json ####

 It is a json file with the main keys being variable names and values being lists of axis ranges (e.g. **"variable_name":[start,end]**)